dlab-berkeley/programming-fundamentals/1-4_loop.md

 Let's go back to our programming-fundamentals/data/articles directory, where we have over 1000 text articles on different regions of the world.

-Let's say we'd like to make a backup directory called 'backup' and copy our articles in there, renaming each one `original-africa1.txt` and `original-africa2.txt`.
+Before merging, let's say we'd like to make a backup directory called 'backup' and copy our articles in there, renaming each one `original-africa1.txt` and `original-africa2.txt`.

 First we can make a directory and copy our files: